At a glance

 What’s the point of homework?

 When you watch your child struggling with homework, it’s natural to wonder if those assignments are really necessary.
 That’s a question parents and teachers often debate.
-But, for the most part, there are good reasons for homework.

 According to the National Education Association (NEA), teachers shouldn’t give homework just to give homework.
 The assignments should serve one of three purposes: